Sweet! Cardinals win 16th in row, go ahead in 9th, top Cubs - WHIZ News

 Next up is a three-game series against NL Central champion Milwaukee beginning on Tuesday night in St. Louis.

+“We’re really locked in,” Knizner said.
+“We’re playing good baseball.
+We’re playing all the way through the ninth inning until the last pitch.”

 Knizner drew a leadoff walk in the ninth.
-With one out and the bases loaded, Heuer (7-4) bounced a pitch to Tyler O’Neill that got past catcher Willson Contreras, bringing Knizner home.
+With one out and the bases loaded, Heuer threw a pitch to Tyler O’Neill that tailed away from catcher Willson Contreras, bringing Knizner home.

-Heuer then mishandled O’Neill’s comebacker and Lars Nootbaar scampered home, giving the Cardinals a 4-2 lead.
+Heuer then mishandled O’Neill’s comebacker and Lars Nootbaar scampered to the plate, giving the Cardinals a 4-2 lead.

 Chicago dropped its sixth straight game.
 The fourth-place Cubs (67-89) went 39-42 at Wrigley Field this year.

+Heuer (7-4), who was acquired in the July 30 trade that sent Craig Kimbrel to the crosstown White Sox, has allowed at least one run in each of his last three appearances.

+“This is the first time we’ve seen him just not be as sharp as he was when he first got here,” manager David Ross said.
+“Don’t have any real reason or anything to put my finger on right now.”

 Bader’s 15th homer of the season tied it at 2 with two outs in the eighth.
-The Cardinals connected for a franchise-record 13 homers in the four-game series at Wrigley Field.
+The Cardinals connected for a franchise-record 13 homers in the four-game series.

-Génesis Cabrera (4-5) got two outs for the win, and Giovanny Gallegos worked the ninth for his 14th save.
+Génesis Cabrera (4-5) got two outs for the win, and Giovanny Gallegos worked the ninth for his 14th save in a wild finish.

-It looked as if St. Louis had won when third baseman Nolan Arenado slipped while trying to catch Frank Schwindel’s popup with runners on first and second and one out in the ninth.
-The ball dropped and Arenado threw to third, but the runners advanced safely because the infield fly rule was called.
+With one out and runners on first and second, third baseman Nolan Arenado slipped while trying to catch Frank Schwindel’s popup.
+But Arenado threw to shortstop Paul DeJong covering third, and DeJong threw to second for what the Cardinals thought was a game-ending double play.

+But Schwindel was called out for the infield fly rule, and there is no forceout on the play.
+Rafael Ortega rounded second and was tagged by second baseman Tommy Edman, but the umpires ruled the play was already dead.

+“It’s just a matter of timing.
+Timing wasn’t on our side,” said Shildt, who was ejected after he came on the field to argue the play.
+“Clearly took exception with it.
+They were OK with that, for the most part.”

+A request was made for an explanation from the umpiring crew, but a spokesman for the Cubs said it was declined.

-Cardinals manager Mike Shildt ran out on the field to argue and was ejected.
-After order was restored, Cabrera struck out Ian Happ swinging for the final out.
+After order was restored, Gallegos struck out Ian Happ swinging for the final out.

+“He did a nice job coming back and closing that game out,” Knizner said.

 The Cardinals joined the 1887 Philadelphia Quakers as the only teams in major league history to win their final 11 or more road games in a season, according to the Elias Sports Bureau.